Klove-A/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used when consule.log said {name}, you can tell because it’s referencing some thing from a parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Based off of what I was told today nothing because nothing is defined within new role.
+Calling it the first or second time doesn’t affect it because I’m calling the same thing either way.
+I am unsure of the scope on the second question, a lot could change.
+I’m going to assume you mean what could change to fix the code, that would be invoked zoesRoll the second time.
 c.
 What is the lexical scope of `newRoll`?
+Based off of what I was told today nothing because nothing is defined within `new role`.

 ### Task 3 - Stretch Goals